 - Bengal – If you love a Bengal, you may not need to remove cat hair from your clothes.
 Sporting more of a pelt than a fur coat, Bengals rarely shed.
 They’re a ton of fun, too, and great for families with active kids.

 - Sphynx – If you want to avoid pet hair altogether, adopt a Sphynx.
 These near-hairless animals are baby-soft to the touch.
 Don’t be fooled into thinking they’re hypoallergenic, though.
 They still produce plenty of cat dandruff.
 They just don’t shed it on their fur.
-Sphynx are the 11th most popular house cat in the US.
+The Sphynx is the 11th most popular house cat in the US.

 Stay alert to your animal’s skin and hair needs.
 Hair protects a cat’s body and helps regulate temperature, meaning it’s more than just beautiful.
 It’s important to cat health.
 Long-haired cats need plenty of grooming, and hairless ones require special care to stay warm.
 With any cat, be especially gentle with its whiskers since these are sensory organs as well as hair.